 Algorithms can now ‘see’

-The ability for a computer to ‘see’ is an astonishing achievement.
-AI-powered systems can ‘understand’ the context of an image or a video in impressive level of detail: they can identify an expanding set of entities — such as persons, named individuals, cars, houses, streets, trees and more — with increasing levels of success.
+The ability of a computer to ‘see’ is an astonishing achievement.
+AI-powered systems can ‘understand’ the context of an image or a video at an impressive level of detail.
+They can identify an expanding set of entities — such as persons, named individuals, cars, houses, streets, trees, and more — with increasing levels of success.

-You can simply submit a family photo to one of the commercially available cognitive services, and get in milliseconds a response with the persons identified, their gender, age and the dominant emotions.
-An object in a photo can also be identified — for example, AI can recognize a car and also its maker and model; then tag it for improved searching, grouping and discoverability.
+You can simply submit a family photo to one of the commercially available cognitive services, and get in milliseconds a response with the persons identified, their gender, age, and the dominant emotions.
+An object in a photo can also be identified.
+For example, AI can recognize a car and also its maker and model.
+It can then tag it for improved searching, grouping, and discoverability.

-The possible applications of computer vision are impressive: from autonomous cars which can ‘see’ in 360 and understand their environment and its dynamics in real-time, to special applications like the Seeing AI by Microsoft — a prototype system helping people who are visually impaired or blind to understand their environment!
+The possible applications of computer vision are impressive.
+From autonomous cars that can ‘see’ in 360 and understand their environment and its dynamics in real-time, to special applications like the Seeing AI by Microsoft — a prototype system helping people who are visually impaired or blind to understand their environment!

 The dialogue with the ‘machine’

-Digital assistants become more and more intelligent, contextual and proactive.
+Digital assistants will become more and more intelligent, contextual and proactive.

-At some point in the not so distant future, your digital assistant will respond naturally, in a conversational mode and possibly with a style, attitude and humour matching your personality and your current mood.
+At some point in the not so distant future, your digital assistant will respond naturally, in a conversational mode and possibly with a style, attitude, and humor matching your personality and your current mood.

-Digital assistants continuously learn — using each single interaction with the user — and better match user’s explicitly stated or implicitly identified preferences.
-At some point in time, DAs will become proactive and autonomous by seamlessly leveraging deep knowledge about the user, signals from user’s environment and global trends and dynamics.
+Digital assistants continuously learn using every single interaction with the user.
+They better match the user’s explicitly stated or implicitly identified preferences.
+At some point in time, DAs will become proactive and autonomous by seamlessly leveraging deep knowledge about the user, signals from the user’s environment, and global trends and dynamics.

-Transportation is already in a transformation mode — fully autonomous cars will be soon a reality — and they will be safer, more efficient and more effective.
-Autonomous trucks, smart containers, driverless taxis and smart cities, are just some examples of the reality to come for the transportation industry.
+This sector is going through a radical transformation.
+Fully autonomous cars will soon be a reality.
+They will be safer, more efficient, and more effective.
+Autonomous trucks, smart containers, driver-less taxis, and smart cities are just some examples of the reality to come for the transportation industry.